seanjulagay/FrontendResources/README.md

        - Its unequal counterpart is '!=='

        ```js
-       3 === 3 // true, because both are of the type int
+       3 === 3 // true, because both are of the type number
-3 === '3' // false, because one is int and the other is a char
+3 === '3' // false, because one is a number and the other is a string
        ```

 6. **JS Objects:**